-Mind-body therapy techniques such as yoga, biofeedback, aromatherapy, meditation, tai chi, and many others are helpful in easing the emotional distress that comes along with a cancer diagnosis and subsequent treatment for many patients.
-Most of these therapeutic treatments are safe for most patients, but always consult with your doctor before initiating a new treatment.
+Certain mind-body therapy techniques like are helpful in easing the emotional distress that comes along with a cancer diagnosis and subsequent treatment for many patients.
+Some of these include:

 There is no scientific data to confirm the effectiveness of any of herbs and dietary supplements in treating cancer.
 However, some people do find them helpful in relieving symptoms or side effects of medical treatments.
 As always, make sure to consult with your doctor before adding anything new to your diet.